To purportedly protect the rights of the vulnerable.

 And why did its need ignore the fact that the inherent High Court jurisdiction, Enduring Powers of Attorneys, the doctrine of necessity and The Office of Public Guardian had already adequately protected the vulnerable, for centuries.

 And still do except in the UK.

 Far from protecting the vulnerable, the Act has served to encage them, and make them, far more vulnerable.

 So what was, the purported reason for the Act ?

-A government concern, that due to the ‘unstructured’ nature of protection, decisions, vulnerable people could make for themselves, might be being made by others.
+A government concern, that due to the ‘unstructured’ nature of protection, decisions vulnerable people could make for themselves were being made by others.

 The very concerns, the government sought to remedy, are now given flesh, by the Act.

 It is being used, not only, not to involve vulnerable in decisions concerning them, but it also, allows LAs/ care providers, to make all the vulnerable’s decisions for life.